The Parent Rap: Release

 In its original American broadcast on November 11, 2001, "The Parent Rap" was seen by approximately 14.4 million viewers, according to Nielsen Media Research.
 The episode received a 6.9 rating/16 share among adults between ages 18 and 49, making it the second most-watched television show of the night in its demographic.
 The episode was listed among the 15 most watched shows in its demographic that week.

 Following the episode's broadcast, as well as the home video release of thirteenth season of The Simpsons, "The Parent Rap" received generally mixed reviews from critics.

 Writing for the Daily News, Eric Mink gave the episode a mixed review.
 "To be sure, the show has its moments", wrote Mink, "But there's not much zip here, and the show has, of all things, a warm-and-fuzzy ending...
 'The Simpsons' and warm-and-fuzzy is not a healthy combination".

 Nate Boss of Project-Blu described the episode as "filler" and praised the episode's concept, but criticized how the episode was executed.

-Colin Jacobsson of DVD Movie Guide also gave the episode a mixed response, and wrote that "'Rap' starts with a clever – if absurd – concept", but "does little to churn good comedy out of its theme", and concluded by calling the episode "disappointing".
+Colin Jacobson of DVD Movie Guide also gave the episode a mixed response, and wrote that "'Rap' starts with a clever – if absurd – concept", but "does little to churn good comedy out of its theme", and concluded by calling the episode "disappointing".

 Jennifer Malkowski, reviewing the season for DVD Verdict, was more positive towards the episode.
 Giving the episode a rating of B+, Malkowski listed "The Parent Rap" among episodes in the season where "We see wacky scenarios force Homer to bond with his family, to a rather heartwarming effect".

 Ron Martin of 411Mania was also favorable, calling the episode "decent".